Peacemaker president? Trump’s long-running quest for international recognition

 Zelensky said in part on X: “By uniting others, we are working to bring real peace closer, ensuring long-term security not only with the five of us here but also with our friends, partners, and leaders from 30 other EU and NATO countries participating online.”

-He added: “As the President has repeatedly said, stop the killing now.”
+He added, giving a nod to his boss: “As the President has repeatedly said, stop the killing now.”

+Trump remained quiet on the matter until around midnight, before posting: “A potentially great day for Russia and Ukraine!
+Think of the hundreds of thousands of lives that will be saved as this never ending ‘bloodbath’ hopefully comes to an end.
+It will be a whole new, and much better, WORLD.
+I will continue to work with both sides to make sure that it happens.
+The USA wants to focus, instead, on Rebuilding and Trade.
+A BIG week upcoming!”

-Being the weekend, shortly after his post on the ceasefire in South Asia, Trump left the White House for a round of golf at his club in Virginia, perhaps feeling a step closer to his much-desired personal goal of becoming a Nobel laureate — or, perhaps, adding to his complaint for if he does not receive the honor.
+Why the delayed reaction from the White House?
+Being the weekend, shortly after his post on the ceasefire in South Asia, Trump departed for a round of golf at his club in Virginia, perhaps feeling a step closer to his much-desired personal goal of becoming a Nobel laureate — or, perhaps, adding to his complaint for if he doesn’t receive the honor.

+It is worth remembering that, given the global scope of the president’s remit, diplomatic wins in one area will always be weighed against failures or actions in others.

-Any consideration for international recognition of Trump’s diplomatic record needs to be weighed against his failure to stop the fighting in Gaza — and his disturbing vision of its future — as well as threats to take back the Panama Canal and annex Greenland with possible military force.
+The Norwegian Nobel Committee will not be able to overlook an inability to stop the fighting in Gaza, and his disturbing vision of its future, nor his threats to take back the Panama Canal and annex Greenland.

+Trump may still be left wanting, no matter what other successes he can claim as his own.

 Join our commenting forum